bluefeet/GitLab-API-v4/README.pod

 API v3.
 Much is not documented here as it would just be duplicating GitLab's own L<API Documentation|http://doc.gitlab.com/ce/api/README.html>.

+Note that this distribution also includes the L<gitlab-api-v3> command-line interface (CLI),

 =head2 CONSTANTS

 Several values in the GitLab API require looking up the numeric value